Skip to content

 Step 7: Monitor executions

-To track and monitor executions associated with the deployed scheduled task, go to the left navigation menu and click Execute.
+To track and monitor executions associated with the deployed manual task, go to the left navigation menu and click Execute.

 Tip